 You have a business.
 Your business has a website.
 You want that website to show up in search results for more queries.

 So… you need to optimize.
-That doesn’t mean stuffing your content with keywords (that’s actually a bad thing) or spamming comment boards with links to your content (also a bad thing).
+That doesn’t mean stuffing your content with keywords (that’s actually a bad idea) or spamming comment boards with links to your content (also a bad idea).

 It means understanding what information your audience cares about, and then presenting that information in a way that both your audience and Google’s algorithms can appreciate.